protocol/web3-dev-team/proposals/34-aws-s3-facade.md

 Initial PR: https://github.com/protocol/web3-dev-team/pull/34

+Problem Addressed: New developers have to spend too much time and money to go through a simple storage/retrieval workflow.
+(P1)

-Instead of the whole world switching to Filecoin.
+> Instead of the whole world switching to Filecoin.
 Why doesn't AWS and Google make the switch instead?
 Would that be easier?
+>

-An AWS API facade to a Lotus.
+> An AWS S3 API facade to a Lotus.

 <!--
 This template is for a proposal/brief/pitch for a significant project to be undertaken by a Web3 Dev project team.